zulhusnihariz/nous-psyche-discord-bot/README.md

-# telegram-bot-with-crypto-payment
+# nous-psyche-discord-bot

-Telegram bot with integrated payment system
+Discord bot with Nous